This article was originally published in 2022, but we can’t help sharing it again. We love you, Nanci!

 Expertise

-RVtravel.com taught me a lot through those years.
+RVtravel.com taught me a lot over those years.
 The writers are experts.
 I continue to learn from them.
 They are real RVers and have extensive backgrounds in operation, maintenance, and repair.

 Building the van and Class C from the ground up taught me a lot, too.
 Decades of RVing and seminars have honed my skills, both through mistakes and triumphs.
 I want to continue to share my learning and expertise with others, particularly those just starting out.